rolandtoth/Blog/input/what-makes-you-a-better-web-designer/index.md

 ---

 ## Knowledge
 No matter how talented you are you have to know the rules of the game to play.
 Experience is also a kind of knowledge that you will gain meanwhile.
-The latter gets important over time because technology evolves constantly plus you collect many useful information (design patterns, user behaviours, your own code snippets, etc).
+The latter gets important over time because technology evolves constantly plus you collect many useful information (design patterns, user behaviors, your own code snippets, etc).

 ## Hunger